emilianolel/dez-project-emi/README.md

 # Criminal Stats Dashboard for Mexico 🚔📊

-Welcome to our project's README!
-This is where you get a sneak peek into our crime-fighting data engineering adventure in Mexico. 🦸‍♂️🇲🇽
+Welcome to my project's README!
+This is where you get a sneak peek into Mexico crime data. 🦸‍♂️🇲🇽

 <p align="center">
     <img src="./assets/dashboard/dashboard_mex_map.png" alt="Crimes Per Geographical Region" width=60% height=60%/>